You can learn how to play the open position Em chord and CAGED Em shape!

 The E chord

-Perhaps the easiest chord of them all to understand and fret might be the huge E chord.
+Perhaps the easiest chord of them all to understand and fret is the huge open-position E chord.

 Turn this into a moveable chord shape and you have the best starting point for understanding major chords on the guitar.